kuredoro/scold/_examples/02_re/README.md

 ## Example 2.
 Runtime error

-This example demonstrates how scold handles runtime errors.
+This example demonstrates how `scold` handles runtime errors.

-`main.cpp` describes a program that reads an integers, prints it to the `stderr`, and returns non-zero code when the integer is 4.
+`main.cpp` describes a program that reads an integer, prints it to the `stderr`, and returns non-zero code when the integer is 4.

 The `inputs.txt`, however, expects that the program prints the integer it read.